Vidéotron

 Vidéotron is a Canadian integrated telecommunications company founded in 1964.
-It's active in cable television, interactive multimedia development, video on demand, cable telephony, wireless communication and Internet access services.
+It is active in cable television, interactive multimedia development, video on demand, cable telephony, wireless communication and Internet access services.
 Owned by Quebecor, it primarily serves Quebec and the city of Ottawa, as well as the Francophone communities of New Brunswick and some parts of Eastern Ontario.
 Its principal competitors are Bell Canada and Telus Communications.

 Vidéotron is the fourth-largest wireless carrier in Canada, with nearly 1,700,000 mobile subscribers as of Q2 2022.